emreglknt/PaparaFinalCase/README.md

 2. **Open in Android Studio:**
 Open the cloned repository in Android Studio.

-3. **Setup Firebase:

-4. **Add your Firebase project configuration to the google-services.json file.
-Enable Firebase Authentication.
 Build and Run:
 Build and run the project on an emulator or a physical device.